kamran-haider/kamranhaider.org/_posts/blog/2018-01-14-coding-up-neural-networks.md

 _**Next Steps**_

+The most fun part of coding up a neural network from scratch was to see backpropagation unravel as a set of matrix multiplications, making sure that the correct expressions of loss functions' gradients with respect to network parameters are in place.
-It would be fun to extend this implementation to  include regularization and more advanced architectures.
-It would also be good to validate this on the 'Hello, World' of machine learning, i.e., the MNIST dataset.
-However, for now I am excited about using deep learning to solve problems and as I said there are some amazing tools to get stated.
-I would probably return to this toy implementation at some stage to learn more about the algorithmic aspsects of deep learning.
-In the meantime, I was asked by at least one colleague that they would like to take a look at it and may be tear it apart and rebuild it to learn how it works.
+It would be fun to extend this implementation to include features such as regularization and advanced architectures.

+For now, I would continue diving a bit deeper into how neural network can be tuned to solve various problems using some of the existing amazing tools, such as `PyTorch`, `Keras` and `TensorFlow`.
+Nevertheless, I am glad that I have `toynn` to play with whenever I needed to understand something through coding it up.
+I was also asked by at least one colleague that they would like to take a look at it and may be tear it apart and rebuild it to learn how it works.
 So I thought it would be a good idea to share it with everyone.
 If you are reading this and feel intrigued, feel free to take a look at the [code](https://github.com/kamran-haider/bbbp_ml_study/tree/master/code/toyNN), provide feedback or use it for your own practice.